 One of the most fun things to do on a rooftop is to broodingly stare out at the city like you’re Batman.
-But if, instead of contemplating the broken nature of urban life and the crime it breeds, you’d rather sip on a cocktail and get some sun, then you need to do some research, because the typical characteristics of a good brooding roof - cooing pigeons, shattered glass, and clouds of steam - don’t really make for a good eating and drinking roof.
+But if you’d rather sip on a cocktail and get some sun, instead of contemplating the broken nature of urban life and the crime it breeds, then you need to do some research, because there just aren’t that many rooftops in Boston where you can eat or drink.
 Luckily, we’ve done the work for you.
-These are the 10 best rooftops in Boston.
+Here are all the rooftop patios open right now.

 When it built its new complex in Fort Point, Trillium already had a reputation for making the best beer in the city (granted, that’s a statement that would start a lot of arguments).
 Now it also has a spacious rooftop bar and great food.
 Order the roasted oysters and one of their approximately 804 New England IPAs, sit in the sun, and know that there are few people in the world enjoying a better beer-drinking experience than you at that precise moment in time.